worktheclock/replit.github.io/Teams/ReplGraderQuickstart.md

 **Note: replgrader.com is currently in beta and has some limitations.
 It is actively being worked on.
 If you have any feedback or need help getting started, feel free to email gareth@ritza.co.**

 [ReplGrader.com](https://replgrader.com) is a free third-party grading service partnered with Repl.it.
 It provides very simple autograding of Python assignments.
-Here is a quickstart guide on how to use it, or header over to their site for more details.
+Here is a quickstart guide on how to use it, or head over to their site for more details.

 ## Create the grader repl
 Create a new Python project under your Teams account.